+SUBSTANCE USE DISORDER

+Substance Use Disorder Treatment services provide drug and alcohol treatment for adolescents and adults.

+Some of the services offered are:

+- Assessments

+- Individual counseling

+- After care and Early Intervention Groups

+- Case Management

-SUBSTANCE USE DISORDER Substance Use Disorder Treatment services provide drug and alcohol treatment for adolescents and adults.
-Some of the services offered are: • Assessments • Individual counseling • After care and Early Intervention Groups • Case Management • Intensive Outpatient Groups QBH's SUD program uses ASAM Criteria which is a comprehensive set of guidelines for placement, continued stay and transfer/discharge of patients with addiction.
-SUD offers a variety of groups including IOP, Aftercare, and Adolescent IOP.
+- Intensive Outpatient Groups

+QBH's SUD program uses ASAM Criteria which is a comprehensive set of guidelines for placement, continued stay and transfer/discharge of patients with substance use disorders.

+SUD offers a variety of groups including IOP, Continuing Care, and Adolescent IOP.

 Individuals in SUD treatment work on their individualized treatment plan goals and referrals are made for appropriate services that would benefit the unique needs of each person.

-In 2022, SUD served 279 individuals in Asotin County and Garfield County for Outpatient SUD Treatment and about 69 individuals in SUD Intensive Outpatient Treatment .
-The SUD team was unable to offer ADIS class in 2022 due to COVID.
+In 2023, SUD served 310 individuals in Asotin County and Garfield County for Outpatient SUD Treatment and about 83 individuals in SUD Intensive Outpatient Treatment.
+There was no ADIS class in 2023.

-MEDICATION-ASSISTED TREATMENT (MAT) QBH offers Medication-Assisted Treatment, when medically necessary, for individuals who have an Opioid Use Disorder and/or Alcohol Use Disorder.
+MEDICATION-ASSISTED TREATMENT (MAT)

+QBH offers Medication-Assisted Treatment, when medically necessary, for individuals who have an Opioid Use Disorder and/or Alcohol Use Disorder.

 QBH's MAT Program is available to those who are already involved in MAT or who would like to be involved in MAT.
 Individuals are accepted into this program on a case-by-case basis.

 There is limited space available for this program.
 If an individual would like to be referred to MAT, Medical Records and SUD Treatment Records would need to be faxed for the Doctor to review.

-QBH started their MAT program in 2020 and served 2 patients in 2022.
+QBH served 1 MAT patient in 2023.

-ANNUAL REPORT 2022 RECOVERY NAVIGATOR PROGRAM (RNP) The Recovery Navigator Program (RNP) is a harm reduction program that provides outreach and case management to individuals who are experiencing substance use problems, intersecting with law enforcement due to substance related crime, and/or have frequent criminal legal system contacts because of unmet behavioral health needs.
+RECOVERY NAVIGATOR PROGRAM (RNP)

+The Recovery Navigator Program (RNP) is a harm reduction program that provides outreach and case management to individuals who are experiencing substance use problems, intersecting with law enforcement due to substance related crime, and/or have frequent criminal legal system contacts because of unmet behavioral health needs.

 The RNP establishes a new system of response and care for people who live with unmanaged behavioral health needs, deep experiences of complex trauma, cognitive disabilities, persistent poverty, and often lifelong experiences of punishment, failure, betrayal, and marginalization-people who are not served by office-based, appointment-based, time-delimited care.
-The RNP began serving individuals in September of 2022.
-RNP served 22 individuals in intensive case management.